wrseward/vue-unit/README.md

 })
 ```

-You should assume all example tests shown are using these hooks.
+**You should assume all example tests shown are using these hooks.**

 ### <a name="mount"></a>`mount()`

-The `mount()` function renders components and allows setting prop data, listen for events, or put content into slots.
+The `mount()` function renders components and allows setting props, listening for events, or putting content into slots.

 ```js
 import { mount } from 'vue-unit'
 ```

 #### <a name="basic-component"></a>Basic Component